Jupton2020/SequelizedBurger/README.md

 In the navbar, search "https://fast-bayou-41214.herokuapp.com/", this is the app's address on HEROKU.

-## Screenshot of "Devour It" burger functionality:
+## GIF of "Devour It" burger functionality:

 ![App Function](https://github.com/Jupton2020/SequelizedBurger/blob/master/public/assets/img/Eat-Da-Bruger.gif)